Aran-Fey/programming-advice/source/beginner-project-structure.rst

 * It's not suitable for proper packaging and publishing.
 (This doesn't take much effort to fix, though.)
 * The user is responsible for installing all required dependencies.
 * You won't be able to import a project in another project.
 (At least not without modifying your :envvar:`PYTHONPATH` or :data:`sys.path`.)
+* If you want to write a test suite, you may have trouble importing your project.

 The Project Structure
 =====================